isomerpages/govtech-stp/_singaporean-familial-ties-lane/01b-FTL-FAQ.md

 #### 2. I am not eligibe to apply for entry under the Familial Ties Lane and would like to submit an appeal to ICA for entry in Singapore as a short-term visitor, what should i do?

-Fr non-residents with exceptional reasons (e.g. death of a family member in Singapore) to seek entry into Singapore may write to us via the [enquiry form](https://go.gov.sg/sto-enquiry) with the relevant supporting documents to facilitate smooth processing (e.g. Doctor's memo, death certificate, traveller's passport biodata page).
-ICA wil respond to he request at the eariest time possible an epeddite the approval if the appciant is eligible for enry, based on our assesment.
+For non-residents with exceptional reasons (e.g. death of a family member in Singapore) to seek entry into Singapore may write to us via the [enquiry form](https://go.gov.sg/sto-enquiry) with the relevant supporting documents to facilitate smooth processing (e.g. Doctor's memo, death certificate, traveller's passport biodata page).
+ICA wil respond to the request at the earliest time possible and expedite the approval if the applicant is eligible for enry, based on our assesment.

 #### 3. My entry request was rejected.
 How can i make an appeal?